Third-Party Funding in International Arbitration

 The due diligence process frequently entails a first level of review conducted by the funder internally (which can precede the non-binding offer of economic terms for funding the case, subject to further diligence and determination) and a second level of review, often with the advice of external counsel (which can precede an investment committee decision to fund the case and the preparation of the funding agreement).
 Many funders ask to have an exclusivity period during the latter part of the due diligence phase (at least after they have offered indicative economic terms to fund the case) to avoid spending time and resources in circumstances where the claim holder then chooses to proceed with another funder.

-The economic and legal terms of the funding agreement vary on a case-by-case basis.
+The economic and legal terms of the funding agreement vary from case to case.
 However, based on the authors’ experience, there are some recurring themes and mechanisms that are widely prevalent in funding agreements that can otherwise diverge materially in structure and style.
 This is largely true, for example, regarding economic formulae (even if the economics themselves can be quite heterogeneous), circumstances pertaining to the termination of the funding agreement, issues concerning confidentiality and privilege, settlement and legal counsel.

 The funded amounts are typically determined in accordance with a case budget.
 The funder may also agree to pay, or cause to be paid (such as with after-the-event insurance, or otherwise), adverse costs orders that might be issued against the claim holder, or to provide security for costs for the claim holder, if the tribunal so directs.